NVE/ebm/docs/source/input_description.rst

 Parameters of the various heating technologies.
 Includes load shares, efficiencies and the related energy product.

 **heating_system_forecast.csv** |br|
 Defines the rate of change in heating systems towards 2050.
 The change is made on a percentage basis compared to the start year.
-Described in more detail here :any:`Forecasting of heating systems`
+Described in more detail here :any:`Forecasting of heating systems`.

 **heating_system_initial_shares.csv** |br|
 Distribution of heating systems per building category and building code in the start year.